vatesfr/terraform-provider-xenorchestra/docs/data-sources/vms.md

 * id - The Id of the pool the storage repository exists on.
 * pool_id - The Id of the pool the storage repository exists on.
-* num - The number of vms found for this pool
+* num - The number of vms found for this pool.
-* vms - A list of information for all vms found in this pool
+* vms - A list of information for all vms found in this pool.
-    * vms.id - The uuid for this vm
+    * vms.id - The uuid for this vm.
-    * vms.name_label - The name label for this vm
+    * vms.name_label - The name label for this vm.
-    * vms.cpu - The number of cpu assigned to this vm
+    * vms.cpu - The number of cpu assigned to this vm.
-    * vms.cloud_config - The cloud configuration for this vm
+    * vms.cloud_config - The cloud configuration for this vm.
-    * vms.cloud_network_config - The cloud network configuration for this vm
+    * vms.cloud_network_config - The cloud network configuration for this vm.
-    * vms.tags - The tags assigned to this vm
+    * vms.tags - The tags assigned to this vm.
-    * vms.memory_max - The maximum memory size for this vm
+    * vms.memory_max - The maximum memory size for this vm.
-    * vms.affinity_host - The affinity host for this vm
+    * vms.affinity_host - The affinity host for this vm.
-    * vms.template - The template used to create this vm
+    * vms.template - The template used to create this vm.
-    * vms.wait_for_ip - The wait for ip options for this vm
+    * vms.wait_for_ip - The wait for ip options for this vm.
-    * vms.high_availability - The high availability option for this vm
+    * vms.high_availability - The high availability option for this vm.
-    * vms.high_availability - The high availability option for this vm
+    * vms.high_availability - The high availability option for this vm.
-    * vms.resource_set - The resource sets for this vm
+    * vms.resource_set - The resource sets for this vm.
-    * vms.ipv4_addresses - The ipv4 addresses for this vm
+    * vms.ipv4_addresses - The ipv4 addresses for this vm.
-    * vms.ipv6_addresses - The ipv6 addresses for this vm
+    * vms.ipv6_addresses - The ipv6 addresses for this vm.